alecmev/moodload/README.md

-Makes it possible to download all files from any course on Moodle™.
+Makes it possible to download all files from any course on Moodle™ in just one click.